klaytn/klaytn-docs/docs/bapp/tutorials/migrating-ethereum-app-to-klaytn.md

 - In Ethereum BApp example
   - `web3` library makes a connection, communicating with Ethereum node
-  - `Ropsten testnet` 'rpcURL' is used for testing
+  - `Ropsten testnet` URL is assigned to 'rpcURL' .
 - In Klaytn BApp example
   - `caver-js` library makes a connection, communicating with Klaytn node
-  - `Baobab testnet` 'rpcURL' is used for testing
+  - `Baobab testnet` URL is assigned to 'rpcURL'.

 `src/klaytn/caver.js`